German Security Fee

 After submission of the pax information, operators will receive a separate notice of assessment showing the fee calculated by the competent authority.
 They must make payment in full by the due date to the bank account specified on the notice of assessment.

 How much do I need to pay?

 The fee per passenger depends on the airport of departure and is reviewed annually.
 It is above 2 but not higher than 10 €.
-The rates for 2019 and 2020 have been published by the German Federal Ministry of the Interior and are available for download in the green box.
+The rates for 2021 have been published by the German Federal Ministry of the Interior and are available for download in the green box.